aaio0413/Siftz-Test/README.md

-# Siftz-Test
+# SIFTZ
-Test for authentication
+SIFTZ is an application that is music connoisseur for user to provide songs list.